Finding Honest Politicians With Integrity

 Does anyone out there remember Monica Lewinsky and "I did not have sex with that woman!"
 Does anyone alive really believe that?
 Do the rest of us get to make our definitions for common words?
 The holder of the most prestigious office in the world, desperate to maintain a facade of morality, gave up his own integrity in the bold-faced lie.

-Our current president made many promises (as politicians are known to do) but some of the first words from his mouth after the election were that we would have to give him more than one election to complete them.
+Our current president (Obama, when this was written) made many promises (as politicians are known to do) but some of the first words from his mouth after the election were that we would have to give him more than one election to complete them.
 A more subtle lie (one by omission), but still a plain lie.

 Politicians will spin it this way and spin it that way in an effort to convince voters that what they hear is what they want, but in the end it all boils down to the same thing.
 Say whatever they have to say in order to obtain votes.
 Honesty does not seem to pay in the political field.